-As I’ve observed the response of the U.S. government to the coronavirus pandemic, my level of concern has been on the same trajectory as the number of reported cases in our country.
+As we’ve observed the response of the U.S. government to the coronavirus pandemic, our level of concern has been on the same trajectory as the number of reported cases in our country.

 As of now, the U.S. has dethroned China in the total number of official cases (if you trust China’s numbers).
 According to the surgeon general, the number of official cases are two weeks behind Italy, a country in which 10% of people known to be infected have died.